Bhutan Itinerary for 7 days and FAQ's

 Bhutan Itinerary for 7 Days

-Bhutan is a picturesque valley nestled between the towering Himalayas.
-The country has it all: beautiful landscapes, vibrant culture, preserved traditions, friendly people, and delectable cuisine.
-However, it remains one of the world’s least visited countries.
-Bhutan is not very popular among international travelers due to its inaccessibility, limited infrastructure, travel restrictions, and exorbitant Sustainable Development fees.
+The country is not very popular among international travelers due to its inaccessibility, limited infrastructure, travel restrictions, and high Sustainable Development fees.
 Bhutan adheres to the ‘High-Value Low Impact Tourism’ principle and strives to keep mass tourism at bay.
-It is limiting the number of visitors in order to protect its environment, resources, and culture.
+It limits the number of visitors to protect its environment, resources, and culture.
 Isn’t that reason enough to visit this pristine country?

-However, if you are in the region and have 6-7 days to spare, Bhutan is a country you should visit; especially if you are willing to take the road less traveled.
+If you are in the region and have 6-7 days to spare, Bhutan is a country you should visit; especially if you are willing to take the road less traveled.
 The little kingdom, known as the “Happiest Country in the World,” will enchant you, fascinate you, and, most importantly, touch your soul.
 Not many countries can make that claim.
 Seven days may not be enough time to fully explore this enthralling country, but if that is all you have, here is the best itinerary for you.

 What are Sustainable Development Fees (SDF)?